 There is no expiry for the use of the Scholarship funds.

 There are no restrictions on how many times one can apply, nor on how many times successful candidates can apply—though, in the case of the latter, preference is given to applicants who have not been given scholarships in the past.

-Can I apply with more than one paper?
+Can I apply with more than one manuscript?

-We ask that candidates restrict themselves to one paper per application per round.
+We ask that candidates restrict themselves to one manuscript per application per funding round.